peterhinch/micropython_ra8875/docs/GUI.md

 A touch near either end of the control causes an accelerating change to the value.
 Thus a long touch can rapidly move the control with a short one giving smaller changes.
-A touch near to the centre of the control gives rise to a more gently accelerating change, with change being slower nearer the centre marker.
+A touch near to the centre of the control gives rise to a more gently accelerating change.
 This enables high precision adjustment.

 ### Callbacks cb_move and cb_end